jmtsuji/rotary/README.md

 with single microbial genomes. _rotary_ can accommodate standalone Nanopore data<sup>[1](#Footnotes)</sup> or hybrid Nanopore + short-read data.
 A long-read assembly first approach is used, and short reads (if supplied) are used for contig polishing.
-The pipeline performs short-read QC, short-read decontamination, long-read QC, assembly, end repair, polishing, contig rotation, and genome annotation.
+The pipeline performs short-read QC, short-read decontamination, long-read QC, assembly, end repair, polishing, contig rotation, and genome annotation (see [workflow summary](#rotary-workflow-summary) for details).
 Best practices for handling common issues with circular DNA sequences are performed with help from [_spokewrench_](https://github.com/rotary-genomics/spokewrench), which can also be used as a standalone tool.
+Genome annotation consists of gene prediction, functional annotation, multigene taxonomy prediction, and completeness and contamination estimation.

 ### Some advantages of using the _rotary_ assembly workflow: